What you need to do if you've moved to Oxfordshire

 Find things to do

 Having things to do will help you settle in to your new home and make friends.
-There's something for everyone, and moving is a good time to try something new, or to find a place to do familiar activity you enjoy.
+There's something for everyone, and moving is a good time to try something new, or to find a new place to do a familiar activity you enjoy.
+Exploring your area, checking noticeboards and asking at your new school or college are great ways to find out about clubs, events and activities you can do.
+But there's also help available online:

-Activities Oxfordshire lists activities for young people aged 14-19 (up to 25 with SEND).
-You can find clubs and youth groups; sport and leisure; arts, dance, and theatre; and much more!
+Take Action: Activities Oxfordshire lists activities for young people aged 14-19 (up to 25 with SEND).
+You can find clubs and youth groups; sport and leisure; arts, dance, and theatre; and much more! and you can also follow @actsoxfordshire on Twitter and Activities Oxfordshire on Facebook

 Why do people move to Oxfordshire?